 Six years ago, George’s aunt, then 21 years old, was living with her mother in Paris.
 The two women had moved to France from Argentina after another political upheaval.

-Next, after many years as another American in Paris, Max Herman returned to the United States with AnnaMaria as his new wife.
+Next, after a stint as another American in Paris, Max Herman returned to the United States with AnnaMaria as his new wife.
 Eighteen years older than her, he had been married before with a young son in New York City.

 Arriving in May, 2023, George had lived with his aunt and uncle in one of the many distant dreary Chicago suburbs which spread like wallpaper, repeating patterns, housing and strip malls that faded into endless rows of corn and soybeans in Illinois.

-“I went to school in Chicago for a year and a half and didn’t like it,” he told Shelly.
+“I went to school in Chicago for a year and a half.
+It was awful,” he told Shelly.

-April, over two years ago, Uncle Max had picked him up at Chicago’s O’Hare Airport.
-It was their first meeting.
-His uncle greeted George holding a sign with his name and then wanted to practice his Spanish during the car ride home.
+Sitting alone in the dark apartment, Charlie would be gone for a while, he remembered that April, over two years ago, when he first met Uncle Max at Chicago’s O’Hare Airport after arriving there from Paris.
+His uncle held up a sign with George’s name and then wanted to practice his Spanish during the car ride home.
 George found his accent terrible but politely went along.

-“It’s too late for you to start school this semester,” Uncle Max said in the car, now in English.
+“It’s too late for you to start school this semester,” Uncle Max said in English.
 “Still, you came at a good time.
 This is spring in Chicago, a special season after a long, dreary winter.

 “So for an artist like me, there’s no time for morbid thoughts.
 This is a magical time, a storybook beginning, the sunlight is crystal, the flower blossoms are fragrant, the cool breeze caresses…”

-Uncle Max’s tall frame behind the wheel of the car leaned forward, foot pushing the accelerator hard as they sped down the left lane.
+Uncle Max gestured with his hands, both now off the steering wheel.
+His tall frame leaned forward, foot pushing the accelerator hard as they sped down the left lane.
 Even the vehicle seemed to vibrate with excitement.

-“I gave your aunt those flowers,” his uncle said.
-“That’s her journal.
-I told your aunt it was OK to finish eating the grapes.”
+“I gave your aunt those flowers,” his uncle said, his round face briefly reflected in the mirror.
+“That book’s her journal.
+I guess she finished the grapes.”

 He tapped his head.
-“The image is in my head.”
+“Doesn’t matter, the image is in here.”

 Outside, George heard distant voices on the main street, high flute notes above the muted hum of dawn traffic.

-The grey morning clouds, the cold drizzle they had just walked through were “veils,” said Uncle Max.
+“Veils,” said Uncle Max, describing the grey morning clouds and the cold drizzle they had just walked through.

 “They’ll part soon for sunshine.”
 He drew open the thin curtain of the small window.

-Outside, a white building stood with many windows, many with closed blinds.
+Outside, George saw a white building with many windows, many with closed blinds.
 Behind them, other people had stories as jumbled as the one that had led him here today.

 Beyond, thousands of miles away in his beloved Paris, George imagined the Eiffel tower.
 When he had first visited France as a child on vacation from Argentina, a vivacious teenage AnnaMaria had taken him to a traveling circus.
 It had trapeze artists, performers in wild, international costumes and a music show.

 At the time, AnnaMaria was living with her mother, his grandmother.
-He smelled her lovely fragrance, then and now, and heard her light step.
-But the fairy smoke dissolved when he saw her, looking restrained and older.
+Then and now in Chicago, he smelled her lovely fragrance.
+He now heard her light step but the fairy smoke dissolved when he saw her, looking restrained and older.